-The North Dakota Medical Association provides excellent value for the physicians of North Dakota.
-The Association efficiently leverages resources to provide physicians with benefits and services that make a real difference in the North Dakota physician practice environment.
+The North Dakota Medical Association provides excellent value for North Dakota physicians by efficiently leveraging resources to provide physicians with benefits and services that make a real difference in the physician practice environment.

 Public Policy Advocacy

 NDMA provides effective advocacy and legislative representation for physicians.
 Your NDMA membership gives physicians a strong, independent voice.
-NDMA is always on the frontlines to address issues that impact all physicians and their patients – coverage for the uninsured and underinsured people in our state, especially children; planning for the future of North Dakota’s health care system; fighting for fair reimbursement from Medicaid, BlueCross BlueShield of North Dakota, and Medicare; supporting prevention and wellness initiatives; building the future of our health system infrastructure; developing tools for physician recruitment and retention; protecting one of the country’s most stable medical liability environments; and working to improve public health.
+NDMA is always on the frontlines to address issues that impact all physicians and their patients – coverage for the uninsured and underinsured people in our state, especially children; planning for the future of North Dakota’s health care system; fighting for fair reimbursement from Medicaid, Medicare and private insurers; supporting prevention and wellness initiatives; building the future of our health system infrastructure; and working to improve public health.

 In advocacy before the North Dakota Legislative Assembly, your NDMA physician leadership and staff actively represent you every day of the legislative session, as well as during the interim between sessions when the ND Legislative Council interim committees undertake a wide variety of health policy studies.